 61. Register home in our Everyday Open House database so that we can properly field incoming calls from buyers.

-62. Submit listing to the Listings-to-Leads (“L2L”) network for maximum exposure on Craigslist, YouTube, real estate blogs and social media sites.
+62. Submit a listing to the Listings-to-Leads (“L2L”) network for maximum exposure on Craigslist, YouTube, real estate blogs, and social media sites.

 63. Prepare Full Color Marketing Brochure for inside your home.